Brennall/HFH-SRD/Chapter03.md

 Equipment is purchased using money.
 Paper currency is non-existent in the world of Adventurer Conqueror King, so money takes the form of coins of precious metal, the most important of which is the gold piece (gp).
 A gold piece is worth 2 electrum pieces (ep) or 10 silver pieces (sp).
 Each silver piece is worth 10 copper pieces (cp).
 In addition to copper, silver, electrum, and gold coins, there are also platinum pieces (pp), which are each worth 5gp.

-### What’s a Gold Piece Worth?
+### What's a Gold Piece Worth?

 To put the value of currency in perspective, the Standard of Living table, below, shows how far a gold piece will go towards cost of living at different standards of comfort.
 A single gold piece is enough for a peasant to subsist at a wretched quality of life.
 Early in their career, adventurers will typically live on a few dozen gold pieces per month, enough to eat and sleep at an inn.
-A dragon’s treasure hoard of 50,000gp might keep a village of peasants alive for decade, but merely cover a prince’s monthly budget.
+A dragon's treasure hoard of 50,000gp might keep a village of peasants alive for decade, but merely cover a prince's monthly budget.
 Wealth is assumed to be highly concentrated in ACKS campaign worlds.

 ### Exchange Value